Diabetes Mellitus Type 1 In Children

 WHAT YOU SHOULD KNOW:

 Diabetes mellitus type 1 is a disease that affects how your child's body makes insulin and uses glucose (sugar).
-Insulin is a hormone that helps his body take sugar out of his blood and use it for energy.
+Insulin helps move sugar out of the blood so it can be used for energy.
 Normally, when the blood sugar level increases, the pancreas makes more insulin.
 Type 1 diabetes develops because your child's immune system destroys pancreas cells that make insulin.
 His pancreas cannot make enough insulin, so his blood sugar level continues to rise.

-- Insulin: Your child may need 1 or more doses of insulin each day.
+- Insulin: Your child will need 1 or more doses of insulin each day.
 Insulin can be injected or given through an insulin pump.
-Ask your child's primary healthcare provider which method is best for your child.
-Your child must take insulin correctly.
-You will be taught how to give the insulin doses.
+Ask your child's healthcare provider which method is best for your child.
+You and your child will be taught how to give insulin injections if this is the best method for him.
+Give your child insulin as directed.
+Too much insulin may cause his blood sugar level to go too low.

-Your child may need yearly eye exams to check for retinopathy.
+Your child will need yearly eye exams to check for retinopathy.
 Write down your questions so you remember to ask them during your visits.

 You will be taught how to use a glucose monitor.
-You may need to check your child's blood sugar level at least 3 times each day.
-Ask his primary healthcare provider when and how often to check during the day.
+You will need to check your child's blood sugar level at least 3 times each day.
+Ask his healthcare provider when and how often to check during the day.
 Ask what your child's blood sugar levels should be before and after he eats.
-You may need to check for ketones in his urine or blood if his blood sugar is high.
-Write down the results, and show them to your primary healthcare provider.
+You may need to check for ketones in his urine or blood if his blood sugar level is higher than directed.
+Write down the results, and show them to your child's healthcare provider.
 He may use the results to make changes to your child's medicine, food, or exercise schedules.

 Medical alert identification:

-Work with your child's dietitian to create a meal plan to control your child's blood sugar level.
-The plan will include healthy snacks to keep your child's blood sugar level steady between meals.
+Your child's dietitian will help you create a meal plan to keep your child's blood sugar level steady.

 Exercise can help keep your child's blood sugar level steady and help him lose weight.
 Have your child exercise for at least 60 minutes on most days of the week.
-Work with your child's primary healthcare provider to plan the best exercise program for him.
+Work with your child's healthcare provider to create an exercise plan.
 Your child may need a carbohydrate snack before, during, or after he exercises.
-If his blood sugar level is less than 100 mg/dL, give him a carbohydrate snack before exercise.
+Check your child's blood sugar level before and after he exercises.
+If it is less than 100 mg/dL, give him a carbohydrate snack before exercise.
 Examples are 4 to 6 crackers, ½ banana, 8 ounces (1 cup) of milk, or 4 ounces (½ cup) of juice.
+If your child's level is high, check his blood or urine for ketones before he exercises.
 Do not let your child exercise if his blood sugar level is high and he has ketones in his urine or blood.

 - Your child feels dizzy or has headaches.